Hometown: Southampton, Mass.

 Representing the United States at WorldSkills in Plumbing and Heating

-“My teachers inspired me to practice to continue to improve my skills and encouraged me to participate in the SkillsUSA competition.
+“My teachers inspired me to continue to improve my skills and encouraged me to participate in the SkillsUSA competition.
 I love standing back and looking at what I created – it makes me feel proud.”

 Tim is honored to continue a legacy of students from his high school who have competed in WorldSkills.
 “It means the world to me that I was chosen.
 I’m excited to travel, meet other competitors, and be challenged by the tasks the competition presents.”